 I choose the word collaborator because you should be choosing someone that is going to collaborate with you to achieve your goals.

-You don’t want someone who has their own agenda and it is vital that your Google Ads are targeting the areas of your business that produce revenue.
+You don’t want someone who has their own agenda, and it is vital that your Google Ads target the areas of your business that produce revenue.

 - Ask about the types of businesses they typically work with

 - Find out who will be looking after your business